Phlebotomy Certification Middle Spring, Pennsylvania

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has examination materials based on their certification exams.
 Be certain to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the final exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are immediately inputted in the national registry and a digital copy of your official certification is stored in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Preparing blood or other specimens for testing